user482014948/SurvivorWorld/README.md

 ## Game Environment

 We provide a sandbox environment in which all gameplay experiments were conducted.
-This sandbox is built upon a simple text-base adventure game created for UPenn CIS 7000 - Interactive Fiction by Dr. Chris Callison-Burch of UPenn and James Dennis [Affiliation??].
+This sandbox is built upon a simple [text-base adventure game](https://interactive-fiction-class.org/).

-- - Discussion of game state set up?

 -------------